Roy Hargrove: Posthumous career

+On April 18, 2026, via Time Traveler Recordings, the Hargrove estate released Bern, an archival recording made in May 2000 capturing Roy and his quintet live at the International Jazz Festival Bern.
+Released as a special vinyl offering for Record Store Day, the album highlights the signature alchemy that Roy and his then-bandmates Sherman Irby, Larry Willis, Gerald Cannon, and Willie Jones III brought to the stage.
+Pierre Giroux of All About Jazz characterized the recording as "the kind of archival find that reminds listeners how electrifying Roy Hargrove could be live.
+This set captures the late trumpeter in a moment of confident maturity, blending respect for tradition with the restless creativity that defined his career."
+AllMusic gave the album a 4-star rating, noting that "[t]he brilliant, high-energy performance and fantastic sound quality reveal yet another dimension of Hargrove's unexaggerated genius."

+In July 2026, Verve re-released worldwide on streaming platforms a 1995 promotional CD single of "Roy Allan (DJ Krush Remix)" previously only available in Japan.
+The release also includes 2 studio recordings by Hargrove not included on any of his albums, "Tom Kat" and "Stairway to the Stars."

 Influence

-Hargrove topped the trumpet category in the 2019 DownBeat Readers’ Poll.
+Hargrove's influence on music has extended well beyond his passing.
+A year after his death, in 2019, he again topped the trumpet category in the DownBeat Readers' Poll.

 In addition to the accolades he garnered on trumpet, music critics praised Hargrove's tone on flugelhorn and his gifted ways with a ballad.
 As the Chicago Tribune observed in 2010, "it's Hargrove's ballad playing that tends to win hearts, which is what happened every time he picked up his flugelhorn.
 We've been hearing Hargrove spin silk on this instrument for a couple of decades now, yet one still marvels at the poetry of his tone, the incredible slowness of his vibrato and the arching lyricism of his phrases."

-Over his 30-year career, Hargrove composed and recorded several original compositions, one of which, "Strasbourg-St. Denis", has been characterized as reaching the status of a jazz standard.
+Over his 30-year career, Hargrove composed and recorded several original compositions, some of which, including most notably "Strasbourg-St. Denis", "Top of My Head" and "Roy Allan", have been characterized as reaching the status of a jazz standard.

-Hargrove's continuing influence on jazz is underscored in a recent New York Times feature about his legacy.
+Hargrove's continuing influence is underscored in a recent New York Times feature about his legacy.
 There, 13 contemporary musicians describe their favorite Hargrove compositions that left a lasting imprint upon them.